google/dwh-assessment-extraction-tool/README.md

 # [deprecated] Data Warehouse Assessment Extraction Client

 > This repository is no longer maintained.
-Assessment Extraction Client has been moved to the [dwh-migration-tools](https://github.com/google/dwh-migration-tools) repository as part of BigQuery Migration tools.
+Assessment Extraction Client has been moved to the [dwh-migration-tools](https://github.com/google/dwh-migration-tools) repository as part of BigQuery Migration Service.
 Please follow the BigQuery Migration Assessment [documentation](https://cloud.google.com/bigquery/docs/migration-assessment) for more details on how to use a new tool.

 This tool allows to extract meta information from a data warehouse that allows to make an assessment for migration.